ericmdev/docker-compose.debian-nginx/README.md

 ### Development

-Build an image from Dockerfile with the tag `debian/nginx`:
+Build an image from the Dockerfile with the tag `debian/nginx`:

     $ docker build -t="debian/nginx" -f ./Dockerfile .